Guillermo Avilés

-Guillermo Jose (Difurnot) Aviles (born January 20, 1993) is a Cuban professional baseball first baseman and leftfielder for Alazanes de Granma in the Cuban National Series.
+Guillermo José Avilés Difurnó (born 20 January 1993) is a Cuban professional baseball first baseman and leftfielder for Alazanes de Granma in the Cuban National Series.

-Aviles played for the Cuba national baseball team at the 2009 World Youth Baseball Championship, 2010 World Junior Baseball Championship, and 2017 World Baseball Classic.
+Avilés was born on 20 January 1993 in Bayamo, Granma Province.
+He played for the Cuba national baseball team at the 2009 World Youth Baseball Championship, 2010 World Junior Baseball Championship, and 2017 World Baseball Classic.